carimura/vista/README.md

 ## Known Issues

-- Ngrok gives a 429 Too Many Requests when running this at any scale (ie > 5 images).
+- [Issue 13](https://github.com/carimura/vista/issues/13) Ngrok gives a 429 Too Many Requests when running this at any scale (ie > 5 images).
 Upgrading Ngrok fixes this, but we shouldn't force all users of this demo to upgrade ngrok.
-Maybe future work idea is to get rid of ngrok somehow...
+Maybe future work idea is to get rid of ngrok somehow..

 ## Future Work Ideas